— A —

 Ticket Types — Ticket Types are the variations of issues or requests that users encounter and deal with through the Helpdesk.

-User Account — A User Account contains the details of a person accessing IRIS, such as contact information and security.
+User Account — A User Account contains the details of a person accessing the CRM, such as contact information and security.
 The account also holds the primary permission and authorization build for the user.

-User Class — A User Class is the identity of a group of users who will have similar access privileges on IRIS.
-In some places a user class is called "Access Level."
+User Class — A User Class is the identity of a group of users who will have similar access privileges in the CRM.

-Who Is Online - Who Is Online is a tool that allows Administrator-type users to view the users that are logged into IRIS and track their activity.
-It is found under Manage in the menu bar.
+Who Is Online — A tool that allows Administrator-type users to view the users that are logged into the CRM and track their activity.